meghann-mccall/Learning-Projects/Go_Fish/README.md

 *The computer will play a fresh game from beginning to end using players specified in the game.py file.
 Cards are dealt randomly to all players and drawn at random from the remaining deck until either one player has no cards left or there are no cards left in the deck, at which point the game stops.
 If the game ends because the deck ran out, the computer declares a winner based on which player had the most 4-card-matches during the game.

-*Not sure what the point of watching a computer play "Go Fish" with itself is, but it was fun to build!
+*Pretty boring to watch a computer play a fantasy game of "Go Fish," but it was fun to build!

 *I intend to migrate the PlayerList and Scoreboard dictionaries into classes in their own separate files, to practice OOP.